rabiejka/hello-world/README.md

 # hello-world
-my first repository where i am leanring how to actually set it up.
+my first repository where i am learning how to actually set it up.
+Peter is saying i dont need it but well - I love following guides.